mikeroyal/Quantum-Computing-Guide/README.md

 #### A guide covering  Quantum Computing  including the applications, libraries and tools that will make you a better and more efficient developer in Quantum Computing.

+**Note: You can easily convert this markdown file to a PDF in [VSCode](https://code.visualstudio.com/) using this handy extension [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf).**

 <img src="https://user-images.githubusercontent.com/45159366/105409494-611f1f00-5be5-11eb-963f-e3c5f5d805f6.jpeg">

  **A look inside of the IBM Q System One machine.
-Source: [IBM Research Quantum Experience](https://www.research.ibm.com/quantum-computing/system-one/), 2020.**
+Source: [IBM Research Quantum Experience](https://www.research.ibm.com/quantum-computing/system-one/)**

  <img src="https://user-images.githubusercontent.com/45159366/105409495-62504c00-5be5-11eb-800c-7f24ff83bd65.jpeg">

  **IBM Q System One machine Overview.
-Source: [IBM Research Quantum Experience](https://www.research.ibm.com/quantum-computing/system-one/), 2020.**
+Source: [IBM Research Quantum Experience](https://www.research.ibm.com/quantum-computing/system-one/)**

-## Resources
+# Quantum Computing Learning Resources

 [Quantum computing](https://docs.microsoft.com/en-us/quantum/overview/understanding-quantum-computing) is the use of principles in quantum mechanics such as [superposition](https://en.wikipedia.org/wiki/Quantum_superposition) and [entanglement](https://en.wikipedia.org/wiki/Quantum_entanglement) to process information.
 Quantum computing will play a big role in the innovation of artificial intelligence and machine learning.